f5devcentral/f5-bnk-nvidia-bf3-installations/README.md

 BFB image is automatically downloaded and installed using the config template [dpu/bf-template.conf](dpu/bf-template.conf) via ansible.
 Enter the desired ubuntu password for the DPU OS, must be at least 12 characters long, when asked.

+Make sure `sshpass` is installed on the host where make is executed.
+It is used to enable ssh key based access to DPU nodes after imaging.
+Script `scripts/install-requirements.sh` does that for apt based systems, while also installing kubectl, helm, k9s etc.

 ```
 $ make dpu
 Bluefield-3 DPU set user ubuntu password (at least 12 characters):